 The internal combustion engine shall be switched off as soon as practicable at the end of the trip.
 Data shall continue to be recorded until the response time of the sampling systems has elapsed."

-Paragraph A.1.2.7.4.(a), amend to read:
+Paragraph A.1.2.7.4., subparagraph (a), amend to read:

-"(a) If the difference between the pre test and post test results is less than 2 per cent as specified in paragraphs A.1.2.7.2. and A.1.2.7.3., the measured concentrations may be used uncorrected or may be corrected for drift according to paragraph A.1.2.7.5.
-If the difference between the pre-test and post-test results is less than 2 % as specified in paragraphs A.1.2.7.2 and A.1.2.7.3, the measured concentrations may be used uncorrected or shall, at the request of the manufacturer, be corrected for drift according to paragraph A.1.2.7.5.;"
+"(a) If the difference between the pre-test and post-test results is less than 2 % as specified in paragraphs A.1.2.7.2. and A.1.2.7.3., the measured concentrations may be used uncorrected or shall, at the request of the manufacturer, be corrected for drift according to paragraph A.1.2.7.5.;"